watarukumagai-git/opt/peer_review/no1/review_comment.md

 ## comment7 (p4, Chapter4)
 - The current manuscript shows the performance of the proposed PSO is superior to the classic GA and PSO in the path planning, but comparing them is questionable.
-- In metaheuristic algorithm's field, CMA-ES[4,5] / SHADE[6,7] are known as novel algorithm and far superior to the classic GA and PSO in many benchmark problems including multimodality function.
+- In metaheuristic algorithm's field, CMA-ES[24,25] / SHADE[26,27] are known as novel algorithm and far superior to the classic GA and PSO in many benchmark problems including multimodality function.
-- The fact is shown as several papers or the competition Black-Box Optimization Benchmarking held at top international conferences IEEE CEC and ACM GECCO[8].
+- The fact is shown as several papers or the competition Black-Box Optimization Benchmarking held at top international conferences IEEE CEC and ACM GECCO[28].
 - If the authors think a difficulty to solve the path planning is the multimodality, CMA-ES / SHADE based algorithms are also expected to show high performance in the path planning.
 - Based on the fact, this paper should  provide a reason why just comparing to the classic GA and PSO is enough, or compare the performance / feature of the proposed PSO and either CMA-ES / SHADE based algorithms.
 - Overall, please check whether compared methods are appropriate to support usability of the proposed PSO, and provide an additional simulation results / the above references as needed.

-- [4]: CMAES
+- [24]: N. Hansen et. al: "Impacts of Invariance in Search: When CMA-ES and PSO Face Ill-Conditioned and Non-Separable Problems", Journal of Applied Soft Computing, pp.5755-5769 (2011)
-- [5]: multistart CMAES
+- [25]: N. Hansen: "Benchmarking a BI-population CMA-ES on the BBOB-2009 function testbed", Workshop Proceedings of the GECCO Genetic and Evolutionary Computation Conference, pp. 2389–2396 (2009)
-- [6]: SHADE
+- [26]: R. Tanabe and A. Fukunaga: "Success-History Based Parameter Adaptation for Differential Evolution," Proceedings of the 2013 IEEE Congress on Evolutionary Computation, pp.71-78 (2013)
-- [7]: LSHADE
+- [27]: R. Tanabe and A. Fukunaga: “Improving the Search Performance of SHADE Using Linear Population Size Reduction,” Proceedings of the 2014 IEEE Congress on Evolutionary Computation, pp.1658-1665 (2014)
-- [8]: BBOB
+- [28]: The Black-box Optimization Benchmarking (BBOB) Workshop, http://numbbo.github.io/workshops/index.html

 ## [minor comments]